Rice Cutgrass

 Grass family (Poaceae)

 Cultivation: The preference is full sun, wet to moist conditions, and fertile soil that is mucky or silty.
-This adaptable grass tolerates partial sun and other kinds of soil, including soil that is gravelly and sandy.
-It is somewhat aggressive in disturbed wetlands.
+This adaptable grass tolerates partial sun and other kinds of soil, including those that are gravelly or sandy.
+It is somewhat aggressive and weedy in disturbed wetlands.

-Faunal Associations: The caterpillars of Ancyloxypha numitor (Least Skipper) and Polites peckius (Peck's Skipper) feed on the foliage.
-The seedheads of Rice Cutgrass are eaten by the Swamp Sparrow, Tree Sparrow, Sora Rail, Canada Goose, and various ducks (see the Bird Table for a complete listing of these species).
-The foliage of this harsh grass deters most mammalian herbivores, although muskrats feed on the rootstocks.
+Faunal Associations: Insects that feed on Rice Cutgrass include the larvae of Ancyloxypha numitor (Least Skipper), the larvae of Polites peckius (Peck's Skipper), the larvae of the moth Crocidophora serratissimalis (Angelic Crocidophora), Sphenophorus melanocephalus (Black-headed Billbug), Sphenophorus minimus (Little Billbug), and Conocephalus brevipennis (Short-winged Meadow Katydid); see Bouseman et al. (2006), Vaurie (1983), Gangwere (1961), and the Natural History Museum (website, accessed 2010).
+The seeds of Rice Cutgrass are eaten by such birds as the Swamp Sparrow, Tree Sparrow, Sora Rail, Canada Goose, Mallard, and other ducks (see the Bird Table for a listing of these species).
+The harsh foliage of this grass deters most mammalian herbivores, although muskrats feed on the rootstocks to a limited extent (Hamerstrom & Blake, 1939).

-Comments: As the common name suggests, this grass has leaf blades that can slice through human flesh.
-In addition to the sharp leaf blades, the rough foliage of this grass can cling tenaciously to clothing, flesh, or fur.
-It is an unpleasant experience to walk through a dense colony of this grass while wearing summer shorts.
+Comments: As the common name suggests, Rice Cutgrass (Leersia oryzoides) has leaf blades that can slice through human flesh.
+In addition to its sharp leaf blades, the rough foliage of this grass can cling tenaciously to clothing, flesh, or fur.
+It is an unpleasant experience to walk through a dense colony of this grass.
 These unpleasant characteristics help to distinguish Rice Cutgrass from other grasses: In my experience, no other grass species in Illinois has such sharp leaf blades and rough foliage!
-The spikelets of Rice Cutgrass are somewhat unusual because they have a single lemma and lack any glumes.
-Other grasses usually have a pair of glumes at the base of each spikelet and 2 or more lemmas.
-A less common species that occurs in wetlands, Leersia lenticularis (Catchfly Grass), has a similar appearance to Rice Cutgrass.
-However, Catchfly Grass has ovoid spikelets that are at least 3 mm. across and its foliage is less rough and sharp.
-The spikelets of Rice Cutgrass are oblongoid and no more than 2 mm. across.
+The spikelets of Rice Cutgrass are somewhat unusual because they lack glumes (at least, of any significance) and each spikelet has only a single lemma.
+The spikelets of other grasses usually have pairs of glumes and 2 or more lemmas.
+A less common species that occurs in wetlands, Catchfly Grass (Leersia lenticularis), has a similar appearance to Rice Cutgrass.
+However, Catchfly Grass has flattened-ovoid spikelets that are at least 3 mm. across and its foliage is less rough-textured and sharp.
+In contrast, the spikelets of Rice Cutgrass are more narrow and they are no more than 2 mm. across.

 Return